Manohar-gowda/Resume-web/README.md

 # Resume-web
+Only Engineers.
-Only Engineers.VS code is most recommended
+VS code is most recommended.